nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-console-integration.md

-Another excellent feature of the Elements panel in the Chrome DevTools is that you can press Escape to open the console.
+Another excellent feature of the Elements panel in the Chrome DevTools is that you can press `esc` to open the console.
 This slides in as a third panel in addition to the structure and the style.
 It has some pretty special features.

 ![console panel](../images/misc-chrome-devtools-elements-console-integration-console.png)